evangelosIlias/contedia-test/README.md

 ## Overview

 This project demonstrates a modal popup form with content pulled via Object-Oriented PHP.
-The form submits data through a JavaScript/jQuery/AJAX promise to a PHP class that saves the data to a MySQL database table.
+The form submits data through a ```JavaScript-jQuery-AJAX promise``` to a PHP class that saves the data to a MySQL database table.

 ## Features